 Active Foreign Actors In The Turkish Market

-There are many international companies that are actively involved in the sector in Turkey through partnerships with the Turkish companies such as:
+There are many international companies that are actively involved in the sector in Turkey through partnerships with Turkish companies such as:

 Sikorsky, Boeing, General Dynamic, SAAB, Fokker Elmo, BAE Systems, Safran, Dassault, Grumman, Thales, Rolls Royce, Lufthansa Technica, Airbus, Bombardier, Embraer, Eurocopter, Honeywell, Sabca, Zodiac.

 The Boeing firm predicts regarding 2034, and 38,050 new planes will be needed and 26,730 of them are going to be single-corridor planes, in order to meet the demand.
 In addition, 8,830 large-body aircraft will be needed.
 Considering that a large part of this need will emerge in the Central Asian and European countries, significant opportunities will appear in terms of the development of this sector and its position as an important supplier in our country.
 In this respect, it is important to develop the production and service experience related to the sector in our target country, to develop necessary skills and to improve human resources.

 To learn more about the aerospace and defense industry in Turkey, consult ERAI Turkey via the button below.